ImAbdollahzadeh/Circle_Rasterizer/README.md

 # Let's get started.
 ## Line-based pixel drawing in C
 In our triangle_Rasterizer, I explained how to start with the top point and approach the side point of a triangle, then for every single step, we draw a horizontal line between two limit point on triangle's borders.
 For a circle, the strategy is similar.
-I start with the toppest point on a circle (north pole or the point at tt = 90°) and approach the point at the leftmost (at &theta = 180°) part of the circle.
-For every single step, I draw a horizontal line in order to cover a semi circle from &theta = 0° to &theta = 180°.
+I start with the toppest point on a circle (north pole or the point at &theta; = 90°) and approach the point at the leftmost (at &theta; = 180°) part of the circle.
+For every single step, I draw a horizontal line in order to cover a semi circle from &theta; = 0° to &theta = 180°.
 I then repeat the same fot angles between 180° to 360°.

 ## Circles